Road Traffic (St.

 (3) A

-vehicle shall not be driven so as to enter Les Quennevais Parade from the
+person must not drive a vehicle so as to enter Les Quennevais Parade from the

 northernmost exit of Les Quennevais Park.[17]